Frederico-Messa/Modus-Five/README.md

-# Modus-Five
+# Unorthodox-Chopsticks
-This repository contains a game idealized by me.
-Its name is "Modus Five" and consists a two-player strategic and logic game, based on a simple pastime hand game, which name is "Chopsticks".
+This repository contains variants ways to play the hand game called "Chopsticks".
+Some of this new set of rules were idealized by me.